 Feeling a little adventurous?
 Then head on down to one of Hong Kong’s favourite (and most daring) burger joints.
 Besides the usual beef burgers on offer (which are truly delicious), those in the know give Honbo’s HIGHLY-Instagrammable soft-shell burger and scallop burger a go.
 Here, timing is key, as Honbo fills up quickly at peak hours, and the place doesn’t do reservations.

-Alternatively: Shop H1, G/F, 9 Kingston Street, Fashion Walk, Causeway Bay
+Address: Shop H1, G/F, 9 Kingston Street, Fashion Walk, Causeway Bay, Hong Kong

 Opening Hours: Mon – Fri: 6 – 11 pm, Sat: 12 – 4 pm, 6 – 11 pm, Sun: 12 – 4 pm, 6 – 10 pm

 A favourite among Hong Kong’s truest burger fanatics, Burgerman is an underrated, local hole in the wall with a few high tables that might not seem like much, but their menu boasts an array of mouthwatering, American-style burgers.
 Their selection is sure to satisfy a craving with indulgent, greasy goodness, from the Trucker Burger, a monstrously tall order with sauteed onions, mushrooms and two thick American Angus beef patties and plenty of melted cheese, to the Black Truffle Wagyu Burger.
 The true star on their menu, however, is the Crispy Foie Gras Burger – topped with a fried egg and pea sprouts, this standout is aromatic, savoury, with a tangy twist of balsamic vinegar.
 You’ll also have your pick of fries, with waffle, sweet potato, and regular options all available on the menu.